MicrosoftDocs/SupportArticles-docs/support/windows-client/system-management-components/configure-standalone-wmi-providers.md

 ## New resolution

-The new method for resolving this issue resembles the method described in [Registry Keys and Values for Controlling Provider Security](/win32/wmisdk/registry-keys-for-controlling-provider-security).
+The new method for resolving this issue resembles the method that's discussed in [Registry Keys and Values for Controlling Provider Security](/windows/win32/wmisdk/registry-keys-for-controlling-provider-security).
 This method involves creating a new registry subkey that contains entries that represent a list of the providers that require standalone hosting.

 > [!IMPORTANT]
 > If you have configured the provider security registry entries to run in secure or compatible mode, Windows ignores the **StandaloneProvider** entries.